 Capital Overhead (COH) is a loading percent added to capital costs and is adjusted over time.
-The cost-to-date for COH is lower than the budgeted COH loading percent.
+The cost-to-date for COH is lower than the budgeted COH loading amount.
+This is primarily due to a change in the accounting treatment of some ancillary materials.